RatherRude/Elite-Dangerous-AI-Integration/docs/50_EDCoPilot.md

 In order enable both applications commentary, you need to enable the `EDCoPilot-Dominant` setting inside of COVAS:NEXT.

-This setting will mute COVAS:NEXT and instead send all text over to EDCoPilot, where it will be read out, but might be delayed by ongoing EDCoPilot commentary and generally higher latency.
+This setting will mute COVAS:NEXT's Text-to-Speech and instead sends all text over to EDCoPilot, where it will be read out, but might be delayed by ongoing EDCoPilot commentary and generally higher latency.

+## Control EDCoPilot's UI via COVAS:NEXT
+By default EDCoPilot's UI actions are disabled.
+We strongly recommend to only activate one set of UI actions, either COVAS:NEXT's or EDCoPilot's.

 ## Future Plans
 We aim to expand this functionality in the future.

-- Add functionality to control the EDCoPilot UI using COVAS:NEXT commands.
 - Let COVAS:NEXT access EDCoPilot UI contents.
 - Add support for time sensitive messages (like Time Trails) to COVAS:NEXT.
 - Make the integration more seamless.